 Voyage Revenues.
 Voyage revenues currently include revenues from charters accounted for under operating and direct financing leases.
 Voyage revenues are affected by hire rates and the number of calendar-ship-days a vessel operates.
 Voyage revenues are also affected by the mix of business between time and voyage charters.
-Hire rates for voyage charters are more volatile, as they are typically tied to prevailing market rates at the time of a voyage.
+Hire rates for voyage charters are more volatile than for time charters, as they are typically tied to prevailing market rates at the time of a voyage.